earlSt1/vtt-compendium-folders/README.md

 - There are some issues which still exist (such as the search bar not working in compendium).
 - If you want to test this out, I recommend using Foundry's built-in Export Folder to Compendium option first to save your entities.

+#### Features
+- Folder structure import/export into compendiums.
+- Folders in the most recently opened compendium with save their open state, so you can easily delete entries within them without having to open everything up.
+- Folders in the compendium with no entities within them (e.g a folder with only folders in it), will always be open.
+- Supports all entity types (Actor,Item,JournalEntry,Scene,Rolltable)

 #### Instructions
-- To use the new functionality, each folder has a new button next to the Create Entity button (looking like an arrow pointing down).
+- To use the new functionality, each folder has a new button next to the Create Entity button (looking like an arrow pointing up).
 This will open up a prompt to pick a compendium to export to.
 Once you do, the folder structure will appear in the compendium you picked.
 - To import the folders from a compendium, there is a similar button for each folder.
 This will import the folder structure you have stored into your current world, in addition to creating entities and adding them to the correct folders.

 #### Disclaimers
 - This module works by appending folder data to the name of each entity. *In theory* this will not break any entities, as this data is cleeaned up when you import entities into your world.
 However this is still in a testing phase, so be warned.
-- This also means that the actor/scene/journal/rolltable/item name will be a bit garbled when you open it in the compendium.
-If you remove the folder data at the start of the name this can cause unexpected behaviours.
+- To get this to work, I've added the folder data to the end of the name attribute of the entity.
+You can still edit the entity name just fine from the compendium view, the folderdata part starts with `|#CF[ ... ]`.
+Editing anything before that works just fine, in addition to editing anything elsewhere in the sheet.
+- One main limitation to this is that you cannot have multiple folders with the same name in the same directory (although I have *no idea* why you would want to), so expect the unexpected if you want to do that.

 # Compendium Folders